YogeshTS/piars-trading-/README.md

 note: pls know that adf pvalues below -2.9 signifies with 95% confidence that series is stationary .

-# now  the backtest part so the backtesting will be done in blueshift for every seprately
+# now  the backtest part so the backtesting will be done in blueshift for every seprately so i will run the backtest for every year seprately